StephenGill/a11y-guidance.github.io/meeting-standards.md

 - use valid HTML so user agents, including assistive technologies, can accurately interpret and parse content
 - make sure your code lets assistive technologies know what every feature is for and what state it’s currently in

+## What types of content the accessibility standards apply to

+There's no legal requirement to make content accessible if it's:

+- live video
+- third party content that’s under someone else’s control
+- part of a heritage collection - for example, scanned manuscripts
+- <span style="color:red">[content published on mobile closed systems - need to clarify what this means]</span>

+But you may still need to make it accessible if you're aiming to meet the digital service standard for central government services.

+If you think that your service (or any part of it) can’t be made accessible, contact the Government Digital Service (GDS) accessibility team for advice at <accessibility@digital.cabinet-office.gov.uk>.

 ## Testing your service or website for accessibility